Leadership for Global Industry Creation

 At Ericsson, with 2G GSM we beat Nortel's CDMA, Japan's PDC, iDEN and D-AMPS.
 With 3G WCDMA we beat EV-DO.
 With 4G LTE we beat Intel's WiMAX.
 In 5G IoT, NB-IoT / CatM1 is coming for Sigfox and LoRa.
 In each of those technologies, there were hundreds of tech companies that either had a “promising future” and were already “too big to fail”.
 We beat them all or won them over.

 The leadership required to build an industry is quite different from what is needed to play a part in an existing one.
 Contrary to what many people guess, it is not about ruthlessly beating the competition, quite the opposite.
 Building an industry is about collaboration, about lifting each other up, about finding the best experts on earth and giving them a safe haven to do magic.
 It is about judging bad ideas slowly, forgiving failures quickly, and celebrating small victories often.
 It is about building trust over decades.
-It is about seeing key people as family, standing up for them, letting the team safe enough to dare try to do the impossible.
+It is about seeing key people as family, standing up for them, letting the team feel secure enough to try the impossible.

 Another amazing leader, who I once had the fortune of working for, once told me: “The 1st step of leadership is to realize that you should hire people who are better than you.
 The 2nd step is hiring people that you can one day see yourself reporting to.”
 It was one of the best leadership advice I have ever gotten.

 Because if there is no 2nd best, no runner up, you need to have the best team full stop.
 At the end of the day, technology is built by people, not processes or money.
 A lot of tech companies have found that out the hard way.